Rezvani Beast: Beast Alpha

 The name Alpha slightly resembles this lower specification rating because of its usage in early models before their final product.

 The car's options are very costly.
-For example, a 6-speed semi-automatic with paddle shifters is available for US$15,000, and the "Sidewinder" doors are averaged US$10,000.
+For example, a 6-speed semi-automatic with paddle shifters is available for US$15,000, and the "Sidewinder" doors are averaged at US$10,000.

 Beast X

-The Beast X is the most powerful variant of the Beast, priced at US$159,000 to US$270,000.
-The prices differ because there are two variants; one for the Beast, and another for the Beast Alpha.
+The Beast X is the most powerful variant of the Beast, and is available as both the Beast X and the Beast Alpha X. These models are priced at US$325,000 and US$229,000 respectively.

-Only five of these cars will be produced.
-The convertible X contains the 2.5 liters Cosworth I4 but is turbocharged this time by a pair of Borg Warners.
+Only five of these cars were produced.
+The Beast X contains the 2.5 liters Cosworth I4 but is turbocharged, this time by a pair of Borg Warners.
 This pushes out 700 hp.
 Combined with a curb weight of 750 kg, the car has a power-to-weight ratio of 933.3 hp per ton.
 The car's design has been slightly changed for aerodynamic purposes.
-There are new added aero gaps, and fender grilles, and also a new split spoiler that loosely resembles the Pagani Zonda C12.
+There are new added aero gaps and fender grilles, and also a new split spoiler that loosely resembles the Pagani Zonda C12.
 The front and rear have been revised to add extra downforce, along with the gaps, grilles, and spoiler.
 This power is sent to the rear wheels by a 6-speed manual transmission, with a semi-automatic as an option for the X. The car has a 0-60 mph time of 2.5 seconds.